GW band structure of monolayer MoS2 using the SternheimerGW method and effect of dielectric environment: Results and Discussion

 The effective masses $m^* = \hbar^2 ( \partial^2E / \partial k^2 )^{-1}$ of electrons and holes at the {K} point are calculated along the high-symmetry {K--$\Gamma$} and {K--M} lines.
 We evaluate the second derivatives of the band curvatures numerically, using a step $\Delta k = 0.01$~\AA$^{-1}$ around the {K} point.
 Since in the SternheimerGW method the Green's function and the screened Coulomb interaction are computed separately, we can directly determine quasiparticle energies $E_{\bf k}$ for arbitrary ${\bf k}$-points, without using interpolation techniques.
 Our calculated effective masses are shown in Table~\ref{tab:masses}.
 The electron and hole effective masses obtained within DFT are 0.43~{$m_0$} and 0.52~{$m_0$}, respectively, consistent with previously reported values \cite{Zibouche2014,Zibouche2014a} ($m_0$ indicates the free electron mass).
-Since DFT does not capture substrate polarization, the DFT mass is independent of the substrate.
-The \GWnot{} effective masses for the free-standing MoS$_2$ monolayer are in a good agreement with previous \GW{} data available in the literature, in the range of {0.35--0.40~$m_0$}\cite{Cheiw2012,Shi2013,Molina-Sanchez2015,Qiu2013} for electrons and {0.39--0.49~$m_0$}\cite{Cheiw2012,Shi2013,Molina-Sanchez2015} for holes.
-In the presence of substrate screening, the effective masses are heavier than for the FS monolayer (see Table~\ref{tab:masses}).
+In the DFT calculations we do not include the substrate screening effect, so the reported DFT mass is independent of substrate screening.
+The \GWnot{} effective masses for the unscreened MoS$_2$ monolayer are in a good agreement with previous \GW{} data available in the literature, in the range of {0.35--0.40~$m_0$}\cite{Cheiw2012,Shi2013,Molina-Sanchez2015,Qiu2013} for electrons and {0.39--0.49~$m_0$}\cite{Cheiw2012,Shi2013,Molina-Sanchez2015} for holes.
+In the presence of model substrate screening, the effective masses are heavier than for the unscreened monolayer (see Table~\ref{tab:masses}).
 This is consistent with Fig.~\ref{fig:gw_dft_bands}{b}, where we see that band curvatures at the {K} point are more pronounced when considering screening from SiO$_2$.
-We find that, for the h-BN (SiO$_2$) substrate, the electron effective mass $\me$ is enhanced by 5\% (8\%) whereas the hole effective mass $\mh$ increases by 17\% (27\%) with respect to the FS layer.
-As for the quasiparticle shifts, the effective mass enhancement due to the screeninge is more pronounced for calculations performed FF integration rather than the PPA.
+We find that, for the model with the screening corresponding to a h-BN (SiO$_2$) substrate, the electron effective mass $\me$ is enhanced by 5\% (8\%) whereas the hole effective mass $\mh$ increases by 17\% (27\%) with respect to the unscreened layer.
+As for the quasiparticle shifts, the effective mass enhancement due to the screening is more pronounced for calculations performed with FF integration rather than the PPA.